 There was still green grass despite the drought that had extended northward.
 Any green was welcome respite from San Diego’s chaparral where a verdant lawn was recent cause for neighborly suspicion.

-Our first day was spent travelling.
+Our first day was spent traveling.

 “I think we need to be on a mountain,” Ryan announced.
 This meant driving east and we spoiled ourselves with the rations: